spellml/examples/workflows/simple/README.md

 # Simple Spell Workflow Example

-This is an example of how to use the Spell Python API and a workflow to start runs, stream logs of runs, wait for a run to reach a specific state, or to wait for a specific
+This is an example of how to use the Spell Python API and a Workflow to start runs, stream logs of runs, wait for a run to reach a specific state, or to wait for certain metric values.

 # Run it